axolotl-logic/axolotl-does-c/README.md

 \text{$Muse$ $\Rightarrow$ $Manifest$ $\Rightarrow$ $Maintain$}
 $$

-This project is meant as a starter for small to medium sized C application
+This project is meant as a starter for small to medium sized C applications.

 In addition to a build system and bike shedding, it includes Static Site Generation (SSG), CI/CD, Unit Testing (via Criterion), and Fuzzing (via AFL++).